 “The universe is a dark forest.
-Every civilization is an armed hunter stalking through the trees like a ghost…” — Liu Cixin, The Dark Forest
+Every civilization is an armed hunter stalking through the trees like a ghost…” — Liu Cixin, The Dark Forest.

 The Fermi Paradox and a Dangerous Silence

 When we look to the stars, we often do so with hope—hope that we are not alone, that somewhere out there, intelligence has bloomed like it has here on Earth.
-We search for signals, we send out our own, and we dream of first contact.
+We search for signals, send out our own, and dream of first contact.
 But what if our yearning for connection is a dangerous delusion?

 Enter the Dark Forest Theory—a chilling solution to the Fermi Paradox, which highlights the contradiction between the high probability of extraterrestrial civilizations existing and the lack of contact with such civilizations.
 The Dark Forest Theory is a compelling hypothesis that offers a unique perspective on why we haven’t encountered extraterrestrial civilizations.
 It was popularized by Liu Cixin’s science fiction novel The Dark Forest, the second book in the Three-Body Problem trilogy.